-Construction costs for the Phase III of the Southern Water Transmission Main Project is budgeted at \$16.4 million and consists of about 6.8 miles of water main (36-inch - 8-inch).
-The Project begins where the Phase II 42-inch pipeline ends, continue east along the Wallick Road alignment as a 36-inch pipeline.
+Toward the end of the fiscal year the Southern Water Transmission Main Project Phase III reached substantial completion.
+The project was budgeted at \$16.4 million and consisted of about 6.8 miles of water main (36-inch - 8-inch).
+The Project began where the Phase II 42-inch pipeline ended, continued east along the Wallick Road alignment as a 36-inch pipeline.

-The project is financed through a Wyoming Water Development grant in the amount of 67% of the project cost and a loan from the State Loan and Investment Board in the amount of 33% of the project cost.
+The project was financed through a Wyoming Water Development grant in the amount of 67% of the project cost and a loan from the State Loan and Investment Board in the amount of 33% of the project cost.